Launch of the European CATTLE AIV project on understanding the transmission and tropism of avian influenza virus in cattle and pigs

 The contributions of the three INRAE units will enable the characterization of mammary organoids obtained from adult stem cells or derived from pluripotent stem cells.
 Infections with different HPAIV variants will be carried out on the two target species—cattle and pigs—to determine their susceptibility to viral replication.
 Analyses of the host response will be performed at the transcriptomic level or through cytokine expression.

-This European project falls within the framework of an INRAE partnership between the PHASE and SA departments, in which the combined expertise of the three teams will be leveraged to develop and use 3D models as an alternative to animal experimentation and to study host–pathogen interactions in the mammary gland.
+This European project falls within the framework of an INRAE partnership between the Animal Physiology and Livestock Systems (PHASE) and Animal Health (SA) research divisions, in which the combined expertise of the three teams will be leveraged to develop and use 3D models as an alternative to animal experimentation and to study host–pathogen interactions in the mammary gland.

-The research programme will be strengthened by the upcoming recruitment of a PhD student, made possible through co‑funding from INRAE and EUPAW&H and with support from the SA and PHASE departments.
+The research programme will be strengthened by the upcoming recruitment of a PhD student, made possible through co‑funding from INRAE and EUPAW&H and with support from the PHASE and SA divisions.

 Dr Delphine Payros